bartvandebiezen/css-conventions/css-conventions.md

 ### Properties should be on a separate line.

-- One exception: when there is a large amount of selectors with one specific property.
+- Exception: when there is a large amount of selectors with one specific property.
 Only in this case it is allowed to place selectors and properties on a single line.

 **Right:**
 ```CSS